nmfs-opensci/py-rocket-base/README.md

 * Python + JupyterLab with mamba handling package installation
 * R + RStudio with the rocker scripts and other functions available
-* Desktop VNC ready for installing applications, including Java-based applications
+* Desktop ready for installing applications, including Java-based applications
 * VSCode

 ## Where are the images